sivapaul/aws-sftp/README.md

 ## Architecture
 ![Architecture](https://github.com/sivapaul/aws-sftp/blob/main/arch/arch.png)

-## How do we manage the user in Dynamodabase
+## How do we manage the sftp-user in Dynamodabase
    Created a sample Angular app to manage the users details in Dynamo database.
    [Link to user manage app](https://github.com/sivapaul/sftp-user-app)